-- A Sound bar - (B) Remote Control Receiver / Status Display - C Rear Speakers / Wireless Receiver (Sold separately, SPK8-S)

-Connect the sound bar to your TV via an optical cable or an HDMI cable.

-- 2 If you are using an external device (ex.
-Blu-ray player, game console, etc.), connect it to the sound bar via an HDMI cable. - 3 If you purchased the rear speakers and wireless receiver separately, connect the rear speakers to the wireless receiver via a speaker cable.
-When connecting the rear speakers to the wireless receiver, connect the black striped cable to the negative terminal of each speaker and the remaining cable to the positive terminal of each speaker. - 4 Connect to power in the following order, wireless subwoofer $\rightarrow$ wireless receiver $\rightarrow$ sound bar.
+- (A) Sound bar - (B) Remote Control Receiver / Status Display - (C) Wireless Subwoofer Install it close to the sound bar. - (D) External Device (Blu-ray player, game console, etc.) - 1 Connect the sound bar to your TV via an optical cable or an HDMI cable. - 2 If you are using an external device (ex.
+Blu-ray player, game console, etc.), connect it to the sound bar via an HDMI cable. - 3 Connect to power in the following order, wireless subwoofer → sound bar.
 Then, turn on the sound bar.
-When the connection is automatically established with the sound bar, the LEDs on the wireless subwoofer and the wireless receiver will light up in green.

-5 Using the product with your TV

-- (1) Press the Function repeatedly until "OPT/HDMI ARC" appears on the status display. - (2) On your TV's settings, set the output speaker to [HDMI ARC], [Optical], or [External Speaker]. - (3) When the TV is properly connected to the product, "OPT", "ARC", or "E-ARC" will appear on the status display with a sound.

-6 Connecting the product to your smartphone via Wi-Fi

-- Connect your smartphone to Wi-Fi. - (2) Install the LG Sound Bar app on Google Play or the App Store. - (3) Run the LG Sound Bar app and follow the instructions. - (4) The product will connect to your smartphone and you can control the product with LG Sound Bar app.

-Connecting the unit to your smartphone via Bluetooth

-- (1) Tap the Settings 🗐 button on your smartphone and select 🚯 Bluetooth.
-Turn on the Bluetooth function. ( 🔵 Off > 🌑 On) - Press the Bluetooth pair (\) button.
-After a moment, you will see "BT READY" on the status display. - (3) Find and tap "LG\Speaker\SP8YA\XXXX" or the name you registered on the Google Home app. - (4) When the product is connected to your smartphone via Bluetooth, you can see the status display change from "PAIRED" → "Connected Bluetooth device name" -> "BT"
+When the connection is automatically established with the sound bar, the LED on the wireless subwoofer will light up in green. - 4 Using the product with your TV - 1) Press the Function @ button repeatedly until "OPT/HDMI ARC" appears on the status display. - (2) On your TV's settings, set the output speaker to [HDMI ARC], [Optical], or [External Speaker]. - (3) When the TV is properly connected to the product, "OPT", "ARC", or "E-ARC" will appear on the status display with a sound. - 6 Connecting the product to your smartphone via Bluetooth - 1 Tap the Settings 🚳 button on your smartphone and select 🚷 Bluetooth.
+Turn on the Bluetooth function. () Off > - (2) Press the Bluetooth pair (3) button.
+After a moment, you will see "BT READY" on the status display. - 3 Find and tap the product on your smartphone.
+The product appears as "LG S75Q (XX)". - (4) When the product is connected to your smartphone via Bluetooth, you can see the status display change from "PAIRED" → "Connected Bluetooth device name" → "BT". - 6 Connecting to the LG Sound Bar app - (1) Find and install the LG Sound Bar app on Google Play or App Store from your smartphone. - You can get more information regarding its use by selecting [Help] in [Setting].

-If you see a red LED on the back of the wireless subwoofer or on the front of the wireless receiver, it means that the sound bar is not connected to the speakers.
+If you see a red LED on the back of the wireless subwoofer, it means that the sound bar is not connected to the subwoofer.
 If this is the case, connect them in the following order.

-- 1 Press the Power () button on the sound bar to turn it off. - (2) Press the PAIRING (Pairing) button on the back of the disconnected wireless subwoofer or wireless receiver.
-Check if each LED blinks green. - If you still see a red LED on the back of the wireless subwoofer, press and hold the button on the back of the subwoofer again. - (3) Press the Power (1) button on the sound bar to turn it on. - (4) When the connection is established, you will see a green LED light on the back of the wireless subwoofer or on the front of the wireless receiver light up in green. - Skeep the sound bar, the subwoofer and wireless receiver away from the device (ex. wireless router, microwave oven, etc.) over 1 m (3.3 ft) to prevent wireless interference. - Some speakers may not make sound depend on the input source.
-Select CINEMA sound mode to listen through all speakers. - Design and specifications are subject to change without notice. - Google Play is a trademark of Google LLC.
+- 1 Press the Power (1) button on the sound bar to turn it off. - (2) Press the PAIRING button on the back of the disconnected wireless subwoofer.
+Check if LED blinks green. - If you still see a red LED on the back of the wireless subwoofer, press and hold the button on the back of the subwoofer again. - (1) button on the sound bar to turn it on. - (4) When the connection is established, you will see a green LED light on the back of the wireless subwoofer. - Beep the sound bar, the subwoofer away from the device (ex. wireless router, microwave oven, etc.) over 1 m (3.3 ft) to prevent wireless - .
+Some speakers may not make sound depend on the input source.
+Select CINEMA sound mode to listen through all speakers. - Design and specifications are subject to change without notice. - · Google Play is a trademark of Google LLC